 The Great Catastrophe In Zechariah And Isaiah

-The challenge will be to grasp the enormity of the damage our civilization will suffer.
-Major cities around the world will be destroyed by the earthquake that always comes during similar events.
-What cities that survive, will be without electricity, running water or transportation.
+My hope is that you will grasp the enormity of this.
+Major cities around the world will be destroyed by the earthquake, and those trapped under the rubble will not have anyone to rescue them.
+Those who survive, will be without electricity, running water or transportation.

 It will be the worst catastrophe since The Great Flood.

 (And yes, the Great Flood may have also been a nova event)

 We Prove That Jacob Must Return Before The Antichrist

 At the same time that this global cataclysm engulfs the world, we'll see the Return of the Children of Jacob to God.
 And, we have absolute proof that this moment of salvation must come long before the Antichrist rises.
 After looking at just this evidence alone, there can be no way that anyone would believe that Gog is the Antichrist.
 Israel must be saved many years - even decades - before the Antichrist invades Israel.
 There cannot be any doubt of this, once you see the proof for yourself.
 There is a mountain of evidence that shows this happening, exactly as the Bible describes.
 And when you get to it, you will wonder why you didn't see it before.

 The Supporting Passages

 We could end at these main points and feel satisfied that we have completed our task of proving that Gog and Magog are coming before the Antichrist, and that we need to start working on preparing for this event.
 But, there is more to be said.